sepse/beer-o-meter/README.md

-# birrometri
+# Beer-O-Meter

-Beer flow sensor&amp;meter
+Measuring and controlling the flow of beer in a draft machine.

 Electrical Components:
   - Arduino Mega